Chipotle Carnitas (Copycat)

 - 1 large sprig fresh thyme

-- Transfer pork to a large bowl and shred with two forks.
-Skim fat off liquid in slow cooker.
+Transfer pork to a large bowl and shred with two forks.
+Skim fat off liquid in slow cooker if desired.
 Discard juniper berries and any thyme sprig stems.

 For crispy edges, in a large skillet over high heat, heat 1 tablespoon olive oil until shimmering.
 Add pork in batches (3 to 4 batches), along with about 2 tablespoons juice from slow cooker, and cook without moving until browned on one side.

 Toss the pork to flip and brown the other side briefly (you want both crispy and soft pieces), until all the juice has evaporated.
 Return to slow cooker and repeat with remaining pork.
 Season to taste with salt and pepper.

 - Best pork for carnitas: Look for a boneless or bone-in pork butt roast.
 Depending on where you live, it could be called pork butt, pork shoulder, Boston butt, or Boston shoulder.
 These heavy-duty cuts of pork have a high fat content which translates to more flavor.
 That’s why carnitas are so, so good.